DebasisBaidya/Amazon_Reviews_Sentiment-NLP/README.md

 ## 🙋‍♂️ About Me

-I made this project to turn a simple machine learning model into something anyone can actually use.
+I made this project to turn a  Machine/Deep Learning model into something anyone can actually use.
 Instead of just running code in a notebook, I wanted to build a working web app where you can paste a review and instantly see what the model thinks.

 It was a fun way to learn how to combine data cleaning, model training, and app building — all in one project.